LinukPerera/LinukPerera/README.md

 <h3 align="center">
   I’m an Electrical and Electronics Engineer with a BEng in Electrical & Electronics 👨‍🔧🔌💡 <br/>
-  and a Postgraduate Diploma in Information Technology 🖥️ from Sri Lanka 🇱🇰.
+  and a Postgraduate Diploma in Information Technology 🖥️ From the island of Sri Lanka 🇱🇰.
 </h3>

 <!-- GitHub Snake Animation -->